Trojan mainstay now resting after recent surgery, excited to return to full strength soon.

-One of the most highly regarded coaches in the country, 18th-year USC Women's Golf Head Coach Andrea Gaston has directed three NCAA Championships teams, four NCAA individual champions, four NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA Coach of the Year three times, Pac-12 Coach of the Year twice and has built the Trojans into one of the NCAA's powerhouse programs.
+One of the most highly regarded coaches in the country, 21st-year USC Women's Golf Head Coach Andrea Gaston has directed three NCAA Championships teams, five NCAA individual champions, four NCAA Players of the Year, five Pac-12 Golfers of the Year, three Honda Sports Award winners, has been tabbed WGCA and Pac-12 Coach of the Year three times apiece and has built the Trojans into one of the NCAA's powerhouse programs.

-Gaston, inducted into the WGCA Hall of Fame in 2010, guided the Trojans to NCAA titles in 2003, 2008 and 2013 and the Trojans finished second by just one stroke in 2010 and 2012.
-Under Gaston, Troy has made the NCAA Championships 16 years in a row, has finished in the top 5 for the past eight years (the longest active streak in the country), has finished in the top 3 in six of the past eight years, in the top 4 nine times and in the top 7 13 times.
-Additionally, 16 of her golfers have earned a combined 34 All-American honors.
+Gaston, inducted into the WGCA Hall of Fame in 2010, guided the Trojans to NCAA titles in 2003, 2008 and 2013 and the Trojans finished second by just one stroke in 2010 and 2012 and by two strokes in 2014 -- a combined four strokes over three years.
+Under Gaston, Troy has made the NCAA Championships 19 years in a row and has finished in the top 5 for the past 11 years (the longest active streak in the country).
+USC has finished second four times, has 11 top 4 finishes and 14 in the top 5 under Gaston.
+Additionally, 20 of her golfers have earned a combined 45 All-American honors and the Trojans have totaled 73 All-Pac-12 honors under Gaston as well.
+She has totaled a remarkable 60 team wins in her tenure as USC's head coach and her golfers have posted 52 first-place finishes.

-The Trojans have enjoyed remarkable success under Gaston, but the 2013 season has set the bar even higher.
-USC won a school-record seven times, including six of its final seven events, which included USC's fourth conference title, its NCAA record ninth regional title and a dominating victory at the NCAA Championships.
+The 2013 NCAA Championships season set the bar the highest it had ever been at USC.
+Troy won a then-school-record seven times, including six of its final seven events, which included USC's fourth conference title, its ninth regional title and a dominating victory at the NCAA Championships.
 The Trojans shattered the NCAA Championships record for most under par by 15 strokes, winning at 19-under 1133 (284-276-285-288) and their 21-shot margin of victory was the biggest at the NCAAs since 2000.
-USC, the first school to post the low round each day since 1982 (including an NCAA record 276), placed all five starters in the top 17, led by freshman Annie Park, who won the individual title at 10-under 278.
-Freshman Kyung Kim and junior Sophia Popov tied for sixth at 1-over 289, sophomore Doris Chen tied for 15th at 4-over 292 and junior Rachel Morris tied for 17th at 5-over 293.
+USC, the first school to post the low round each day since 1982 (including an NCAA record 276), placed all five starters in the top 17, led by the freshman Park, who won the individual title at 10-under 278.
+Then-freshman Kim and then-junior Popov tied for sixth at 1-over 289, then-sophomore Chen tied for 15th at 4-over 292 and junior Rachel Morris tied for 17th at 5-over 293.
 Park, named the 2013 WGCA and Pac-12 Player and Freshman of the Year as well as the Honda Sports Award winner for women's golf, won four times on the year to tie USC's season record and became just the second NCAA woman to win a conference, regional and NCAA titles in the same season.
 Kim and Park both earned WGCA All-American first team honors while Popov and Chen earned second team status.
 Gaston earned her third WGCA Coach of the Year honor and her second Pac-12 Coach of the Year nod.

 Gaston's 2008 NCAA title squad featured five All-American golfers for the first time in program history.
 Belen Mozo was named an All-American first teamer while Dewi Schreefel, Lizette Salas and Stefanie Endstrasser were second teamers and Paola Moreno was an honorable mention pick.
 USC's streak of four consecutive titles (which ended the season) was also a program first.
 That streak included its third straight NCAA Regional title as well as its first Pac-10 title since 1989.
 Gaston received her first National Golf Coaches Association National Coach of the Year honor in 2008 to compliment similar awards as 2008 NCAA West Regional Coach of the Year and 2008 Pac-10 Coach of the Year.